 My husband, who is sometimes a picky eater, loves Asparagus Salad.
-When we go to the farmer’s market, he chooses the asparagus and prefers it thin and deleicate.
-My job, of course is to make it into something fabulous.
+When we go to the farmer's market, he chooses the asparagus and prefers it thin and delicate.
+My job, of course, is to make it into something fabulous.

 Asparagus salad, although savory and tangy, is simple and only contains a few simple ingredients.
-Make without any lettuce at all, this summer salad is full of cold orzo pasta. tomatoes, green onions, parsley, and asparagus.
+Make no lettuce at all; this summer salad is full of cold orzo pasta: tomatoes, green onions, parsley, and asparagus.
 Tossed in an oil-free champagne vinegarette, this salad is a keeper.

 Because we love cold pasta salads in the summer, my favorite is Healthy Greek Pasta Salad!
-In order to create a greek pasta salad, I focused on typical ingredients in a vegan Greek salad.
+To create a greek pasta salad, I focused on typical ingredients in a vegan Greek salad.
 I also used the same hummus and lemon dressing in my Quinoa Greek Salad with OMG Oil-Free Dressing.
 The combination of hummus, lemon, and red wine vinegar is tangy and tart.

 Without a doubt, the Tofu Feta Cheese and vegetable pasta make this one of my favorite salads to eat all year round.

 Next up is another family favorite, which is my version of a Panzanella Salad Recipe.
-Tuscan chopped salad, also called a tomato bread salad or bread salad, Panzanella salad can be made in a variety of ways, making it easy to create your own unique version.
+Tuscan chopped salad, also called a tomato bread salad or bread salad, Panzanella salad can be made in various ways, making it easy to create your own unique version.
 My version, of course, is oil-free and full of vegetables!
 And an additional twist is the use of baby potatoes.

-For this summer salad, the oil-free balsamic dressing brings all the flavors together and soaks into the crusty bread.
+The oil-free balsamic dressing brings all the flavors together and soaks into the crusty bread for this summer salad.